Claude runtime authorization

 Does Veto work with Claude's MCP support?

 Yes.
 Veto provides a managed MCP gateway that intercepts tool calls from any MCP client, including Claude Desktop, Claude Code, and Cursor.
 Point your MCP client at Veto's gateway URL.
-All tool calls flow through the policy engine before reaching the upstream server.
+Governed tool calls flow through the policy engine before reaching the upstream server.

 Does this add latency to Claude responses?